Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 ### Using Searge's Combined Objects Script
 This is the faster of the two options.
 Put the script in your xedit's `Edit Scripts` folder and run the script on the PRP patch plugin.
 ### Saving the CombinedObjects plugin in the CK
 This is the slower method of the two options.
-Open the Creation Kit and set the `CombinedObjects.esp` as master.
+Open the Creation Kit and set the `CombinedObjects.esp` as active.
 Once the CK finishes referencing everything, just save the plugin.
 Then open xedit and use the `Merge overrides into master.pas` script on the `CombinedObjects.esp` plugin and have it merge into the PRP patch plugin.

 The CombinedObjects plugin can be safely deleted since we are now done with it.